 What is the impact of coding time?

-Maintaining the right coding time has several benefits to a development team.
+Maintaining the right coding time has several benefits for engineering teams.

 Projects progress faster